mbruzek/debian-preseed/README.md

 To set these network values, one can provide them as parameters to the installer from the grub boot instruction.

+## Troubleshooting

+If running a PXE on a VM remember the host firewall must allow PXE port 69 and DHCP traffic to the VM TCP&UDP port 53 UDP port 67.

 ## References